 One of the biggest untapped assets for traditional clubs is their space to embrace a jumbo group exercise studio.
-Research shows (insert slide with diagram above) that the studio is the most profitable area of the club per sq ft when built at the right scale, but too many clubs remain scared to dream big.
+Research shows that the studio is the most profitable area of the club per sq ft when built at the right scale, but too many clubs remain scared to dream big.

 “At our Les Mills clubs in New Zealand we put group exercise front and centre by building large studios of up to 8,000sq ft which can accommodate 200 people per class,” said Phillip.

 “This unlocks the economies of scale which mean top instructors can be properly paid and incentivised based on class attendance, thus negating the threat of them being poached by boutiques.

 “If you’ve got the space already or are building a new club, make sure you include a big studio – even 3 to 4,000sq ft will work.
 You’ll build a bigger buzz, be able to afford a team of rockstar instructors, and a Group Fitness Manager who can take responsibility for making the studio an incredible destination.

 5. Get ready for the Virtual revolution

 Where once Virtual Fitness was a tedious experience featuring sub-standard content and washed out projector screens, now it’s a vital club offering that members increasingly expect as standard.